 Wrike is now able to make snapshots of reports to help give insights at the click of a button.
 They are a very efficient way to show progress saving time spent on status updates.

 The platform has an analytics widget that shows a projects overview and status as well as user’s workloads.
 The feature has performance and baseline charts for comparison of progress on projects and to help to identify any setbacks, there may be in teams.
 It has a Gantt chart that purposely tracks the timelines of projects and a work progress chart as well.

-Wrike integrates with loads of cloud-based apps such as Dropbox, Microsoft One and Google Drives.
+Wrike integrates with loads of cloud-based software apps such as Dropbox, Microsoft One and Google Drives.
 It also works well with other apps such as HubSpot, Jira, Slack, LinkedIn, Chrome integration, Salesforce and Zapier to name but a few.
-The system also has Android and iOS apps.
+The system also has Android and iOS management software apps.

 If your business wants to customize Wrike, then you can acquire API keys and documentation from Wrike’s developer website.

 Asana is a fantastic productivity and collaboration software, perfect for project management.
 It is not as powerful as full-scale project management platforms, but it much easier to use than Wrike.
 Asana, for example, does not have advanced task management tools such as the time tracker and log that Wrike has.
 All the same, its intuitive and attractive user interface is a great selling point.
 The software is flexible too and has a value of over $900 million indicating its prowess.
 The platform has been in use since 2012 and has many large business clients such as The New York Times, NASA and Red Bull.

 Asana is very easy to use but is also very unstructured, unlike Wrike’s interface.
 Its screen has sections that with legible controls marked in clear easy to read fonts.
 The color used on the interface helps to highlight tasks and its interface looks tidy and uncrowded.
 Your employees can actually use Asana without assistance from the help section, unlike Wrike.